Ctblossey/PyBer_Analysis/README.md

 ## Results

 * ### Within the data, we saw an inverse relationship between volume and cost.
-The rankings of rides and drivers based on volume was Rural, Suburban, and then Urban with the most.
+The rankings of rides and drivers based on volume were Rural, Suburban, and then Urban with the most.
 As for average fares, the rankings were Urban, Suburban, and then Rural with the most.

 * ### Breakdown of rides/drivers:
     - ### Rural: 125/78